 You can usually find me kicking it in fuzzy leopard slippers, rocking my dino-Dell that’s known to flash a lot of “NOT RESPONDING”s at me, guzzling plain old drip coffee, and hanging out with my four-legged office supervisor who constantly overheats me.
-It looks a lot like this:

 What really defines us as creatives isn’t our skills or accolades.
 Our perfectly curated Instagram feeds or pretty websites.
 That 6 figure launch or podcast with 5 star reviews.
 Those flawless finished masterpieces.
 Or the perceptions of others, which are almost always skewed.

 It’s how we express ourselves through this painful but passionate process of creation.
 And the only way our process stays pure, stays inspiring, stays freeing, stays innovative is if we stop worrying about always getting it right...and start letting ourselves be works in progress.
 Take those detours.
 Be ok with figuring it out along the way.
 Play a little in the "making muck".

 Because no matter how scary it is to navigate through this confusing creative circuitry, over and over and OVER again...it’s still where the real magic happens.
 Where our curiosity lets us learn, where we grow more resilient, where we discover our best ideas.

 And in my books, that’s something we deserve to be proud of, not ashamed of.